Schatz Wins the Knight Before the Kings Royal

 By T.J.
 Buffenbarger

-Donny Schatz put in a textbook performance to win the Knight Before the Kings Royal Friday night at Eldora Speedway.
+ROSSBURG, Ohio (July 13, 2018) — Donny Schatz put in a textbook performance to win the Knight Before the Kings Royal Friday night at Eldora Speedway.
 Schatz ran down Hunter Schuerenberg and Brian Brown to from third to first and drove away from the field for the victory.

 After having an off night with setups that the team was experimenting with on Thursday Schatz and his Tony Stewart Racing team quickly regained their wining form on Friday.